ibericode/vat-bundle/README.md

 This bundle allows you to use [ibericode/vat](https://github.com/ibericode/vat) in your Symfony4 projects.

-vat.php is a simple PHP library which helps you to deal with European VAT rules.
-It helps you...

-- Fetch (historical) VAT rates for any European member state
+- Fetch VAT rates for any European member state from [ibericode/vat-rates](https://github.com/ibericode/vat-rates)
-- Validate VAT numbers (by format, existence or both)
+- Validate VAT numbers (by format and existence)
 - Validate ISO-3316 alpha-2 country codes
 - Determine whether a country is part of the EU
 - Geo-locate IP addresses

-The library uses jsonvat.com to obtain its data for the VAT rates.
-Full details can be seen [here](https://github.com/adamcooke/vat-rates).
-For VAT number validation, it uses [VIES VAT number validation](http://ec.europa.eu/taxation_customs/vies/).
+The official [VIES VAT number validation](http://ec.europa.eu/taxation_customs/vies/) SOAP API is used for validating VAT numbers.

 ## Installation